avianbc/blog/content/posts/2012-08-07-common-regular-expressions.md

 Another one useful for programmers in RegEx enables search/replace functionality.
 These RegExes are very useful if you want to automate the removal of dead or commented out code.
 Just open your favorite IDE, select Find -> Replace, enable regexes,a nd search for the given patternÂ to quickly remove the unnecessary clutter.

-Different languages use different syntax for comments, so I&#8217;m going to try and list as many as I can think of off the top of my head:
+Different languages use different syntax for comments, so I’m going to try and list as many as I can think of off the top of my head:

 > #.*$